kadartamascsaba/deep-learning-ubbse2015/VoiceConf/README.md

 * Requirements
 * Installation

-We recomend Android Studio for development (v1.4+).
+We recommend Android Studio for development (v1.4+).
 You can open the Project by selecting the VoiceConf directory or the contained build.gradle file.

 ### Requirements